Biography - The Honourable Dame Quentin Bryce AD CVO

 B Arch (Qld) Hon.
 DUniv (Canb and Qld) LFRAIA LFDIA

-Michael Bryce is an architect and designer acknowledged in Australia and overseas for his distinguished work in graphic, urban and environmental design.
+Michael Bryce was an architect and designer acknowledged in Australia and overseas for his distinguished work in graphic, urban and environmental design.

 In 1988, his practice joined the worldwide Minale Tattersfield Design Strategy Group with offices in London and Paris and clients worldwide including Harrods, San Pellegrino, FA Premier League, BNP, and the Eurostar train.

-He has been a board member of the Queensland (Symphony) Orchestra and Trustee of the Queensland Art Gallery, a Ministerial Adviser on the Child Accident Prevention Foundation and various product safety committees.
+He was a board member of the Queensland (Symphony) Orchestra and Trustee of the Queensland Art Gallery, a Ministerial Adviser on the Child Accident Prevention Foundation and various product safety committees.
 He was Founding President of Melanoma Patients Australia.
-He has also been a volunteer with the State Emergency Service in Queensland.
+He was also a volunteer with the State Emergency Service in Queensland.

-He has had a long association with universities around Australia.
-He has taught and mentored young graduates and is committed to the expression of a distinctive Australian identity within an international framework.
-He has been awarded Honorary Doctorates by the Universities of Queensland and Canberra and is presently Adjunct Professor of Architecture and Design at the University of Canberra.
+He had a long association with universities around Australia.
+He taught and mentored young graduates and was committed to the expression of a distinctive Australian identity within an international framework.
+He was awarded Honorary Doctorates by the Universities of Queensland and Canberra and was Adjunct Professor of Architecture and Design at the University of Canberra.

-Michael Bryce has been awarded Life Fellowships of the Royal Australian Institute of Architects and the Design Institute of Australia and is a Fellow of the Royal Society of Arts.
-He has been described by Indesign Magazine as a design “luminary” and a design “catalyst”.
+Michael Bryce was awarded Life Fellowships of the Royal Australian Institute of Architects and the Design Institute of Australia and was a Fellow of the Royal Society of Arts.
+He was described by Indesign Magazine as a design “luminary” and a design “catalyst”.
 In 2006, he was inducted into the Australian Design Hall of Fame.
 In September 2008 he retired from his practice upon the appointment of Ms Bryce as Governor-General of Australia.
-The practice he founded continues today as Minale Bryce Design Strategy.

 Michael and Quentin Bryce were married in 1964.